 Good, Not Perfect

 The approach of using known search engine bot traffic to build CloudFlare's cache was clever, but it had some problems.
 The first was that CloudFlare runs multiple data centers around the world and the cache in each is different.
-The solution was to find the data center with the most search engine crawler traffic and, if a copy of the page didn't exist in the local data center's cache, fall back on the "master" data center.
+The solution was to find the data center with the most search engine crawler traffic and, if a copy of the page didn't exist in the local data center's cache, fall back on the "primary" data center.
 In our case, our Ashburn, Virginia data center received the most crawl traffic so we added a lot more disks there and used it to build up the Always Online cache.

 That worked great for some sites, but for others we still would not have content in our cache when the server went offline.
 Seemingly bizarrely, the more static the page the less likely it was to be in our cache.
 The explanation was the source of the cache data: search engine crawlers.
 These crawlers are generally setup to visit pages that change regularly more often, and for pages that rarely change only occasionally.
 If the page returned a 304 "Not Modified" response then the content didn't get recached.
 We didn't help things by automatically expiring items in our